phistuck/music-store-classic/README.md

 ## System Requirements
 ### Server
 Windows XP Professional 32-bit with IIS 5.1.
+Or later versions of Windows and IIS or IIS Express (see Server Workarounds below).

 ### Client
-Real Internet Explorer 5 - 6.
-The Internet Explorer emulation feature does not work perfectly.
+Internet Explorer 5 and later.

 ## Server Prerequisites
 - Regional settings must be set to Israel or Hebrew or something.